fhdsl/AnVIL_Demos/docs/02-scale-with-workflows.md

 ### Open Jupyter Notebook

 There are multiple ways to manage Data Tables on AnVIL; for this exercise we will use the [`Anvil`](https://bioconductor.org/packages/release/bioc/html/AnVIL.html) R package, which we will run using a Jupyter cloud environment.
-The `AnVIL` package provides a wide range of functions for programatically interacting with AnVIL.
+The `AnVIL` package provides a wide range of functions for programmatically interacting with AnVIL.

 To help you get started, we have provided a copy of a Jupyter Notebook that uses the `AnVIL` package to create Data Tables linking out to data in another Workspace.
 For this exercise, you will make a couple of adjustments to the Notebook, so that it links properly to *your* Workspace (instead of the original Workspace).

-Within your Workspace, the ANALYSIS tab holds your Notebooks (Jupyter and RMarkdown).
+Within your Workspace, the ANALYSIS tab holds your Notebooks (Jupyter and R Markdown).

 <img src="02-scale-with-workflows_files/figure-html//1K2qqm02W_zPhrOZsUoKj1FvKWcMO0iHgaiVwvcqMrXc_g251288a74c6_0_0.png" title="Screenshot of Terra Workspace with the &quot;ANALYSES&quot; tab selected and highlighted.
 The page shows a list of Jupyter and R Notebooks." alt="Screenshot of Terra Workspace with the &quot;ANALYSES&quot; tab selected and highlighted.
 The page shows a list of Jupyter and R Notebooks." width="100%" />